addsfit Review | Mini vs Max comparison

 Here are the high-level specs comparing the two addsfit models.
 The main benefit of the MAX model is that there is a greater stroke force, though the mini is plenty painful enough for me.
 The Max also has a wider variety of accessory end pieces…I mostly only use the pointy one, so that’s of little interest to me.
 Against the greater stroke force and range of attachments would be a notably heavier and more expensive unit.
 There is no extra benefit for me for the MAX model as I have the Thumper, however, there IS some benefit to having both a smaller and larger percussive massager ie getting the Max and Mini is a sensible idea if you currently have no similar products.

 |Adjustable Speed||9 Speeds||3 Speeds|

 |RPM||1700 – 3300||1600 – 3000|

 addsfit Mini Review – Other Points

 It’s easy to use.
 Press and hold the button to turn it on or off, or just press the button to toggle between the 3-speed modes.
 If you want to change one of the accessory heads you just pull it out and push the other one in, they stay in firmly and need a little tug to get out.

 It’s a newer USB-C charging cable (supplied)

-addsfit Mini and addsfit Max are widely available on Amazon in the Eu or directly from the manufacturer in the USA and the headline prices seem broadly OK for this kind of product.
+addsfit Mini and addsfit Max can be bought on Amazon in the Eu or directly from the manufacturer if you are looking to buy one in the USA and the headline prices seem broadly OK for this kind of product.
 However, there are some sweet discounts.
 Amazon will give you a £/Eu30 voucher to redeem at their site or you can use the code 5K202009 on Amazon checkout (Eu/UK only).
-Alternatively, if you want to help this site FROM THE USA then please use the code 5K202009 directly at addsfit.com where you get 10% off either model
+Alternatively, FROM THE USA then please use the code 5K202009 directly at addsfit.com where you get 10% off either model

 Note: 3-year manufacturer guarantee when buying directly from addsfit.com – they have confidence in the longevity of their own product.